Arabic words and the Roman

 There is no

-APPROACH is to take
+One approach is to take

 Arabic words as they are pronounced and write down approximately